 The Faculty of Medicine, Dentistry and Health Sciences is Australia's largest biomedical research faculty.
 We employ more than 1500 academic staff, 4000 honorary staff and 1500 graduate researchers undertaking world class research across a wide range of health and social issues in a diverse range of research settings.
 Researchers are located at key sites across Victoria, with more conducting research around the world.
 These renowned experts from every field can be found in labs, hospitals, affiliated research institutes and all across the wider community.Information and support tools for Faculty staff are available on the Faculty intranet.

 Whether you're just starting out or a seasoned professional, we have something to suit your needs and schedule.
-With the highest teaching evaluations in the Faculty of Medicine, Dentistry and Health Sciences we are proud to offer our coursework and short course programs to our leaders and future leaders.

 Our degrees, taught by our world-renowned academics are the perfect way to begin in the field of biomedical sciences.View